KinseyPYH/396bots/README.md

 The main file is search.py.
 I exclusively used python3.7 for this project.

-You can run 1 generation of this randomly shaped creature (generation 0, completely random) with:
+You can run 500 generations (each with 10 children) of this a randomly shaped creature with:

 ```